matthew-hoctor/HAV-HBV/Issues.md

    * Lack of temporality info in labs: unclear which labs to use (e.g. to calculate FIB-4)
    * issues with date info on vaccine administration: Vaccines without an administration date were ordered but not given
    * other out of range liver biomarkers (ALT > 200, total bilirubin levels ≥ 3.0 mg/dL)
+   * double check on the FIB-4 timeframe; and double check how other studies have looked at FIB-4
+   * cleanup null to na conversions